lalitkumar-kulkarni15/Coding_Challenge/README.md

 * It also contains some properties like timeout=5000 which holds the value of site timeout after which the application can mark the health check failed.

 * Please feel free to update / modify these properties according to your requirements.
+*Please note that the values of timeout and frequency of hitting the website are configured arbitrarily as of now.
+However this needs to be configured as per the requirements.The intent is to just portray the approach to solve the problem.

 ## 4) Design approach